mui/material-ui/docs/pages/blog/mui-core-v5.md

 We have started working on this exact problem, isolating the logic of the Material Design components into hooks and unstyled components.
-While the effort is still in alpha, you can already find the first building blocks in the `@mui/base` package.
+While the effort is still in alpha, you can already find the first building blocks in a new unstyled package.

 So far it features: